Best Places to Hike with Your Friends

 The Best Rail Trails in the Finger Lakes Region!

-Spring is here, and it’s the perfect time to explore the Finger Lakes region’s rail trails.
+Spring is the perfect time to explore the Finger Lakes region’s rail trails.
 Repurposed from abandoned rail lines, these mostly flat and broad pathways provide hikers, runners, and cyclists ample opportunities for getting outside and avoiding muddier trails.
-Traversing both urban and rural landscapes, multiuse rail trails often connect to other protected lands such as state parks.
-Explore some of the best in the region!
+Traversing both urban and rural landscapes, multi-use rail trails often connect to other protected lands such as state parks and nature preserves.
+Also in this list are sections of the Erie Canalway Trail/Empire State Trail that follow the towpaths of both active and historic sections of the New York State Canal System.
+Explore some of the best trails in the region!

 Photo: Jeff Katris